OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/02_AI_Basics_V4.md

 @definitionCard(Weights, Internal parameters that determine how an AI model processes information.
 During training, these weights adjust to improve performance—like strengthening neural connections in learning.
 You won't see weights directly, but they control model behavior.)

-@definitionCard(Bias (AI Context), Systematic errors or unfair patterns in AI outputs, often reflecting prejudices in training data or design.
+@definitionCard(Bias, Systematic errors or unfair patterns in AI outputs, often reflecting prejudices in training data or design.
 In education, this might manifest as AI tools favoring certain demographics over others.)

 @definitionCard(Prompting, The process of communicating with AI systems through carefully crafted inputs or questions.
 Effective prompting requires clear instructions, context, and examples to guide AI responses toward desired outcomes.)